Ledragon/pi-vision-histogram/README.md

 The next step is to install the certificate.
 Run `npm run certinstall` to install the certificate into Trusted Root Certification Authorities.
 If you are using a Windows OS, you can go to `certlm.msc` to verity a `localhost` certificate has been installed.

->Note: It is recommended that when the debugging process is complete and your plugin library is ready to deploy, remove this self signed SSL certificate from Trusted Root Certification Authorities either manually from `certlm.msc` or enter command `npm run certuninstall`.
+>Note: It is recommended that when the debugging process is complete and your extension library is ready to deploy, remove this self signed SSL certificate from Trusted Root Certification Authorities either manually from `certlm.msc` or enter command `npm run certuninstall`.
 Please be aware that running the `certuninstall` command will also remove any other certificates named 'localhost' from Root Certification Authorities.

 ##### Trusted CA signed SSL Certificate
 If you are planning to use a CA signed SSL certificate, open `server-conf.json` and you will see a property called `ssl`.
 This is the object we pass into `Express` framework to configure the private key location and certificate location for the HTTPS server.
 Change the `key` property to be the path of your private key and `cert` to your certificate path.